Dionaea muscipula sprout.

 If you live in USDA zone 8 or warmer, as much as possible, try to grow your larger seedlings and mature plants outside.
 They will grow best in full sun if you live in an area that is humid or cool in the summer.
 If where you live is hot and dry, full morning sun and then part shade is appreciated.
 The use of 10% or 20% shade cloth with full sun works well (if you can find it—most shade cloth is 50% or more and that is too shady).

 In USDA zone 7 it is problematic growing Dionaea outside without a heated greenhouse but it can be done.
 During the winter, if the temperatures don't stay below freezing for more than a week at a time you can keep the plants outside fully exposed to the rain and snow unless there is an early or late freeze.
-The plants will survive being frozen solid for a week or longer if they are fully dormant.
+The plants will survive being frozen solid for a week or longer if they are fully dormant and protected from drying out.
 If they are not fully dormant, freezing weather can kill them.
 When the plants are being overly protected or have started to grow and then get frozen they are easily killed.
 Do not let them dry out as the biggest danger is freeze-drying.
 Use of pine needle mulch or row cover cloth helps prevent freeze-drying.

 In very cold climates (USDA zone 6 and colder) the plants will require substantial protection if grown outside.
 It may be best to put the plants in a heated greenhouse, a south facing window of a garage, or cover them with a foot of straw or pine needles during the winter.
 Although it is probably a good idea to supplement the light if you have the plants in a garage window during the winter I do not recommend bringing them into the house or basement and putting them under lights for the winter.
 It will get them out of sync with the seasons.
 It is better to just keep them indoors under lights all the time than to switch back and forth.